 Dry AMD – Currently there is no treatment for dry AMD which is caused by the gradual dying off of retinal cells.
 The progression of the disease is gradual and can take many months or years to develop.

-Wet AMD – is caused by the formation of blood vessels in the macular area of the eye, these can and do ‘leak’ fluid which then leads to scaring of the macular.
-The impact of the leaking vessels is sudden and a deterioration in vision levels will be notices straight away.
+Wet AMD – is caused by the formation of blood vessels in the macular area of the eye, these can and do ‘leak’ fluid which then leads to scarring of the macular.
+The impact of the leaking vessels is sudden and a deterioration in vision levels will be noticed straight away.
 There is treatment available which can limit the amount of damage / vision lost if accessed straight away.

 As always if you notice any sudden changes in your vision please seek assistance from an optician/ eye clinic as soon as possible.

 The damage to your optic nerve may be visible to an optician before you are even aware that your vision has been affected.
-In most cases there is treatment available which hopefully will reduce the risk and speed of sight deterioration.
+In most cases, there is treatment available which hopefully will reduce the risk and speed of sight deterioration.

 If you ever experience any sudden pain in your eye, see misty rainbow rings around white lights, vision declines and you feel nauseous, you may be experiencing an attack of acute glaucoma – this will require immediate emergency treatment at the hospital.

 This is a common condition that in most cases can be treated.
 It is often associated with getting older.

 The lens in our eyes can become misty as the fluid changes causing less light to get through the lens, this will cause the vision to appear blurry.
 Colours may start to appear washed out and bright lights may appear to be more dazzling or glare more than they did before.

 If you become aware of any changes to your vision please ensure to book an appointment with your optometrist.